hodovani/hodovani.github.io/checklists/sprint-refinement-checklist.md

 - Can we break this story into smaller one?
 - Do we have some of this functionality in code base?
+- Do we have colours or other shared things in feature bracnhes?
+It should be in dev